 This type of noise arises due to the chaotic movement of electrons in the conductor.
 Every resistor generates thermal noise.
-It can be modelled with a current source i(t) in parallel with the resistor where the noise originates (Fig. 1, right).
-Note that the polarity of the source is not important because the power spectrum density does not change if we reverse the current.
+It can be modelled with a current source i(t) in parallel with the resistor (Fig. 1, right).
+Note that the polarity of the source is not important because the power spectral density does not change if we reverse the current.